Three algorithms are available for Lynch Syndrome screening. All involve the testing of tumor tissue.

-MSI: Microsatellite instability (MSI) testing can be performed on tumor tissue to gain more information about the likelihood of Lynch syndrome.
-Approximately 90% of colon tumors from individuals with Lynch syndrome demonstrate microsatellite instability (MSI), whereas only approximately 15% of sporadic colon tumors do.
+MSI: Approximately 90% of colon tumors from individuals with Lynch Syndrome demonstrate microsatellite instability (MSI), whereas only approximately 15% of sporadic colon tumors do.
 Thus, MSI testing is useful in determining the likelihood of Lynch Syndrome.

-IHC: Immunohistochemical (IHC) testing can be performed on tumor tissue to analyze mismatch repair protein function.
-Tumors from individuals with Lynch syndrome are likely to demonstrate loss of mismatch repair protein expression.
+IHC: Tumors from individuals with Lynch Syndrome are likely to demonstrate loss of mismatch repair protein expression.
 The pattern of loss observed can provide information about which gene is not functioning properly.
-As a result, IHC can be helpful both in providing information about the likelihood of Lynch syndrome and in directing testing for a germline mutation to a specific gene.
+As a result, immunohistochemistry (IHC) testing can be helpful both in providing information about the likelihood of Lynch Syndrome and in directing testing for a germline mutation to a specific gene.